MonashDataFluency/Power_BI/docs/03-plotting.md

     Legend: By region

 <img src="figures/ch04/scatter_plot_3_by_region.png" width="80%" style="display: block; margin: auto;" />
-Here, we color each data point by the region in which the countries lie.
+This plot colors each data point by the region where the country is located.
 The `summarize` option summarizes the life expectancy (life_exp) for each region.

 *PowerBI automatically summarizes the numerical data.
-Always be careful with that.*
+Be aware and check this when you add new numerical data to visualization fields.*

 **Activity:** In the same chart, try the following:\
 * Size: By population